-In-Home and Community Support is a direct service provided in home & community settings to assist participants in acquiring, maintaining & improving the skills necessary to live in the community, live more independently, & to participate meaningfully in community life.
+In-Home and Community Support is a direct service provided in home and community settings to assist participants in acquiring, maintaining and improving the skills necessary to live in the community, to live more independently, and to participate meaningfully in community life.
 To the extent that In-Home and Community Support is provided in community settings, the settings must be inclusive rather than segregated.

-Services consist of assistance, support & guidance (physical assistance, instruction, prompting, modeling, & reinforcement) in the general areas of self-care, health maintenance, decision making, home management, managing personal resources, communication, mobility & transportation, relationship development & socialization, personal adjustment, participating in community functions & activities & use of community resources.
-The type & amount of assistance, support & guidance are informed by the assessed need for physical, psychological & emotional assistance established through the assessment & person-centered planning processes & are delivered to enhance the autonomy of the participant, in line with personal preferences & to achieve desired outcomes.
+Services consist of assistance, support and guidance (physical assistance, instruction, prompting, modeling, and reinforcement) in the general areas of self-care, health maintenance, decision making, home management, managing personal resources, communication, mobility and transportation, relationship development and socialization, personal adjustment, participating in community functions and activities and use of community resources.
+The type and amount of assistance, support and guidance are informed by the assessed need for physical, psychological and emotional assistance established through the assessment and person-centered planning processes.
+The type and amount of assistance are delivered to enhance the autonomy of the participant, in line with his or her personal preferences and to achieve his or her desired outcomes.

-The provider must provide the level of services necessary to enable the participant to meet habilitation outcomes.
-This includes ensuring the following assistance, support & guidance(prompting, instruction, modeling, reinforcement) will be provided to the participant as needed to enable him or her to:
+The In-Home and Community Support provider must provide the level of services necessary to enable the participant to meet habilitation outcomes.
+This includes ensuring the following assistance, support and guidance (prompting, instruction, modeling, reinforcement) will be provided to the participant as needed to enable him or her to: